 Google’s requirements for product titles

-Remember about length limits
+Remember to stick to character length limits

 Pay attention to the length of your titles.
 Ensure they don't exceed the maximum character length of 150 characters.
-In some cases, only 70 characters can be displayed, for example on mobile devices.
+In most cases, only 70 characters can be displayed, for example on mobile devices.
 If you exceed this length, your title may be truncated.

 Google will display as much of your product title as possible, but it will often be shortened.
 So make sure you put the most compelling information at the beginning of your product titles.